EMPAT94/empat94.github.io/_gs/tutorial.md

 Talking with Julie and Arya revealed they had gotten an extra skill each.
 Arya had gotten something similar to group heal.
 All allies within a certain distance from her would automatically heal when the skill was active.
 It appeared to be weaker than her normal heal though.
 For Julie, it was something called True Shot.
 The description was a bit vague but it seemed like some sort of homing mechanism.
 She tried it out on a nearby tree and hit *exactly* the spot she was aiming at.
 "It costs all my mana though," she lamented.
 However, I could tell she wasn't upset about it - quite the opposite.
 It was truly a game-changer for her.

 Soon the rest of the gang returned.
 With souvenirs, no less.
 They had a new sword, a set of daggers, a staff, bow & arrows, and some sort of ring.
 Also, 6 distinct unisex apparel.
 Everything was of a higher quality than what Betty had provided for us.
 I picked up a brown robe-like piece that screamed 'Mage' and put it on.
 The rest divided the stuff among themselves.
 Apparently, the equipment was for 6 base classes.
 After some discussion, I decided to keep the ring.
-It must've been meant for craftsmen, so it could be enchanted.
+It must've been meant for craftsmen, there was some worn motif on it.
+It could be enchanted.
 I could study it.
 Further discussion revealed each of us had acquired exactly 500 XP.
 All of us were now "Competent".
 Divin received the sharp skill that Taro already possessed, while Taro got a wind-related skill.
 It let the cut from a swing extend beyond the physical edge.
 Carol on the other hand received something similar to Julie's True Shot, except it was for daggers.

 Everyone changed their clothes and equipped their weapons in their private corner of the fog.
 A few more hours of light trekking got us to the exit of this level.
 No one hesitated to step beyond.
 This time, the bridge was different.
 It was wide enough to allow two cars to run parallel with space in between.
 It also looked properly built and well maintained.
 I immediately slumped over and fell asleep by the side.
 Almost dying is quite taxing on your mind, I learned.